Protect your home from uv damage

 Window Treatments

 Maybe the first line of defense lies in custom window treatments.
 From curtains and blinds to window film, there are so many ways you can protect your furnishings and floors from harsh sunlight.
-UV protective window coverings can keep considerable UV exposure down, not only protecting floors, but also art and furniture too.
+UV protection films and coatings contribute to energy efficiency by reducing solar heat gain and minimizing the need for air conditioning, leading to energy and cost savings.

 Strategic Furniture Placement